34 Disney World Secrets Only Insiders Know

 There's a T-Rex replica at the Animal Kingdom.

-At DinoLand U.S.A. you can find Dino-Sue, an exact replica of the largest T-Rex skeleton ever found, a 13-foot tall, 40-foot-long beast that was discovered in South Dakota by archaeologist Sue Hendrickson.
-You can pose for a picture, but don’t expect to get all of Dino-Sue in the frame—after all, she’s the length of a four-story building!
+At DinoLand U.S.A. in Animal Kingdom, you can find Dino-Sue, an exact replica of the largest T-Rex skeleton ever found, a 13-foot tall, 40-foot long creature discovered in South Dakota by archaeologist Sue Hendrickson.
+You can pose for a picture, but don't expect to get all of Dino-Sue in the frame—after all, she's the length of a four-story building!

 Disney World is one of the most well-trodden vacation spots of all time.